xamcat/xamarin-forms-ios-extension/README.md

 ## Walkthrough

-In this walkthrough we are going to create a Xamarin.Forms application, a Xamarin.iOS Extension and reuse shared code within the Extension project.
+In this walkthrough we are going to create a Xamarin.Forms application, a Xamarin.iOS Extension and reuse shared code within the Extension project:

 1. Open Visual Studio and create a new Xamarin.Forms project using the `Blank Forms App` template, name it `FormsShareExtension`: